tcibinan/flaxo/README.md

 The flaxo system is built to be open and expandable.
 There is no limitations from the flaxo itself.
 Nevertheless CI vendors have lists of supported languages and tools. _See travis, moss, codacy limitations._

+### Course generation

-Moreover the flaxo presents an easy way to generate courses from scratch using api or gui interface.
+Flaxo introduces an easy way to generate courses from scratch using api or gui interface.
 User doesn't have to create a repository, generate boilerplate branches structure, manage build tools, look for newest tools versions trying to find ones that work well with each other.
-You just click a few buttons or send a single http request and everything will be done in a few seconds.
+Just a few clicks or sending a single http request is enough to create educational course.

-The course can use different languages for the tasks themselves and the tests they are verified by.
-Languages should be compatible to each other and testing framework should be compatible with a language it is going to be used with.
+Course can have different languages for tasks and tests.
+But of course languages should be compatible to each other in terms of Flaxo.
+Testing framework can be configured for each testing language as well.

-Currently the default build tool for all courses is gradle.

-### Languages
+#### Languages

 - Java 8
 - Kotlin 1.2
-- **todo:** Python
-- **todo:** R

-### Testing frameworks
+#### Testing frameworks

 - Junit5
 - Spek (Kotlin testing framework)
-- **todo:** Pytest

 ## Contributing